JonasGessner/JGProgressHUD/README.md

 - Uses `UIVisualEffectView` and `UIMotionEffect` for a native look.
 - Uses AutoLayout to provide a fully dynamic layout.
 - Detects and repositions when keyboard appears/disappears.
+- Dark mode support — automatically changes appearance.
 - Well documented and maintained.
 - Voice Over/`UIAccessibility` support.
 - Backward compatibility to iOS 8.
-- Can be used with Swift and Objective C.
+- Can be used with Swift and Objective-C.
 - And most importantly, it looks good!

 Download the source code and open the <a href="Examples">Examples</a> project to try JGProgressHUD and see all of its features in action!

+JGProgressHUD can also be used with SwiftUI.
+See [JGProgressHUD-SwiftUI](https://github.com/JonasGessner/JGProgressHUD-SwiftUI).

 [![GitHub license](https://img.shields.io/github/license/JonasGessner/JGProgressHUD.svg)](https://github.com/JonasGessner/JGProgressHUD/blob/master/LICENSE.txt)
 [![CocoaPods](https://img.shields.io/cocoapods/v/JGProgressHUD.svg)](https://cocoapods.org/pods/JGProgressHUD)